SpaceCowboy100/cs100HW4/README.md

 Let's see how we compile our source code with a `Makefile`.

 ##example - Hello World!
-Let's say in our currrent working directory we have source code `hello.cpp` which will output `Hello World!` to the user.
+Let's say in our currrent working directory we have source code `hello.cpp` which will output `Hello World!`.
 Let's look at a `Makefile` that will compile `hello.cpp` and create an executable `hello` in our current working directory.
 The `Makefile` would look like this:
 ```
 all:
 	g++ hello.cpp -o hello
 ```
-`all` is the default target.
-Meaning the `make` command will execute this target if no other target is specified.
+`all` is the default target, meaning the `make` command will execute this target if no other target is specified.
 The second line will compile `hello.cpp` and create an executable `hello` in our current working directory.
 We have our source code `hello.cpp` and our `Makefile`, let's test it out!
 From the current working directory enter: